ucaiado/mlops-on-heroku-fastapi/README.md

-Deploying a Machine Learning Model on Heroku with FastAPI
+Deploying a Scalable ML Pipeline in Production
 ================